Get the FREE one-click dictionary software for Windows

 "it's a big ask to expect her to work during that weekend"

-Derived forms: asked, asking, asks
+Derived forms: asking, asked, asks

-See also: ask over, invite
+See also: invite

 Encyclopedia: Ask, Hordaland